ansible/ansible/docs/docsite/rst/plugins/inventory.rst

    [inventory]
    enable_plugins = host_list, script, auto, yaml, ini, toml

-If the plugin is in a collection you need to use the fully qualified name:
+If the plugin is in a collection, use the fully qualified name:

 .. code-block:: ini